 In most experiments, validation perplexity decreases monotonically as training goes on.
 Thus, we use the checkpoint at 72K step.
 The only exception is the \texttt{Ency} model.
 The \texttt{Ency} model has a minimum validation loss at 12K steps, which is likely to be caused by overfitting to pretraining data due to a small size of the data.
 Therefore, we use early-stopping checkpoints at the 12K steps for the report.

 For optimization, AdamW \cite{loshchilov2018decoupled} with the learning rate of 2.0e-4 and the cosine learning rate scheduling are used.
 We use the mixed precision training.
 Models are trained on the Nvidia Superpod which consists of 1,024 A100 GPUs spread across 128 nodes.
-Using Superpod, it spend around 18 hours to train 1.3B model with 72K steps.
+Using Superpod, it spends around 18 hours to train 1.3B model with 72K steps.

-For classification tasks such as NSMC and YNAT, we use a rank classification approach \cite{wei2021finetuned}, where we compare pre-defined outputs (``positive'' and ``negative'') and take the higher probability one.
+For classification tasks such as NSMC and YNAT, we use a rank classification approach \cite{wei2021finetuned}, where we compare pre-defined outputs (``positive'' and ``negative'') and take the one with higher probability.
 KorQuAD and AI Hub are free-form completion tasks, where we directly generate output tokens using the greedy decoding.

 In the few-shot experiments, the number of shots is set to 70, 4, 4, and 70 for NSMC, KorQuAD, AI Hub, and YNAT, respectively.
 Downstream tasks are performed 12, 1, 3, and 6 times with different random seeds for NSMC, KorQuAD, AI Hub, and YNAT, respectively.
 We report the average performance.
 Random seed influences the sampling of shots from training data and their order.
 The reason KorQuAD has only one random seed is described in Appendix \ref{sec:appendix-examples-of-few-shot-prompt}.
-Appendix \ref{sec:appendix-examples-of-few-shot-prompt} also shows the examples of the few-shot prompts used in our experiments.
+Appendix \ref{sec:appendix-examples-of-few-shot-prompt} also includes the examples of the few-shot prompts used in our experiments.
 These all experimental settings in the few-shot experiments, from the number of shots to the number of random trials, basically come from the experimental setting of \citet{kim2021changes}.
-However, we change the number of trials of YNAT from 3 to 6, because we found standard derivation of YNAT is relatively high.
+However, we change the number of trials of YNAT from 3 to 6, because we found that the standard derivation of YNAT is relatively high.